tsdataclinic/scout/README.md

 ## 1. Contributing

-We love all contributions, be it a bug report or feature request via a GitHub issue, or feedback over email.
+We love all contributions, be it a bug report or feature request.
+Check out our Contributing guidelines for all ways you can contribute to the project.

 ## 2. Roadmap